boston-library/blacklight_iiif_search/README.md

 Solr >=5.4 provides the ability to do _contextual_ autocomplete queries that can be filtered/limited by a `contextField` configured in the autocomplete `<searchComponent>` in solrconfig.xml.

-For IIIF Content Search autocomplete behavior, we want to limit the suggestions to terms that appear in the parent object.
+For IIIF Content Search autocomplete behavior, we want to limit the suggestions to terms that appear in pages that are children of the parent object.
 The `contextField` should be the same as the `object_relation_field` defined in the `CatalogController` configuration.

 This is best set up as a separate `<searchComponent>` from any existing autocomplete/suggest functionality that may already be defined in your Solr configuration.
 The install generator will create a new `<searchComponent>` in solrconfig.xml and several field definitions in the schema.xml file to support the autocomplete behavior.
 You may need to customize these settings for your implementation.

+You also need to add the `solr-tokenizing_suggester-7.x.jar` library to your Solr install's `contrib` directory.
+This library is needed so that Solr will return single terms for autocomplete queries, rather than the entire full text field.

 _Note_: It's often helpful to test Solr directly to make sure autocomplete is working properly, this can be done like so:
 ```